-ENGINEERING METROLOGY AND MECHANICAL MEASUREMENTS
+[A0312195] ENGINEERING METROLOGY AND MECHANICAL MEASUREMENTS

-- 1. The student should understand the some fundamental aspects of system of limits and fits, measurement of linear, angular dimensions, including limit gauges. - 2.
-Emphasis is placed on understanding of surface roughness & described mathematically.
-The screw thread, gear measurement methods are also considered in some detail. - 3.
-The student should able to apply the knowledge to solve more complicated problems and study the effect of problem parameters and able to describe the construction and working of different types of metrology machines and also plot the performance curves. - 4.
-The student should be prepared to continue the study and analyze the metrology and surface engineering to solve the complicated practical problems. - 5.
-The students should get knowledge of force, pressure and temperature measuring devices and their applications.
+- The student should understand the some fundamental aspects of system of limits and fits, measurement of linear, angular dimensions, including limit gauges. - Emphasis is placed on understanding of surface roughness & described mathematically.
+The screw thread, gear measurement methods are also considered in some detail.. - The student should able to apply the knowledge to solve more complicated problems and study the effect of problem parameters and able to describe the construction and working of different types of metrology machines and also plot the performance curves. - The student should be prepared to continue the study and analyze the metrology and surface engineering to solve the complicated practical problems. - The students should get knowledge of force, pressure and temperature measuring devices and their applications.

-The student should be able to
+COURSE OUTCOMES: At end of the end of the course, the student should be able to

-CO1: Apply the knowledge of the limits, fits and tolerances for the Design the go and NOGO gauges

-CO2: Understand the metrology instruments & use the same for both linear and angular measurements

-CO3: Explain the basic measurement principles of comparators and transducers.

-CO4: Measure the various elements of screw thread and gear using different methods.

-CO5: Analyze the geometrical irregularities and use the suitable surface finish measurement instruments.

-CO6: Learn the concepts and select the suitable measuring devices to measure force, pressure, temperature
+- Apply the knowledge of the limits, fits and tolerances for the Design the go and NOGO gauges - Understand the metrology instruments & use the same for both linear and angular measurements. - Understand the measurement principles of comparators and transducers. - Measure and analyze the various elements of screw thread and gear using different methods. - ✤ Analyze the geometrical irregularities and use the suitable surface finish measurement instruments. - ✤ Apply the skills to select the suitable measuring devices to measure force, pressure, temperature

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3 PSO4

-CO1 3 2 3 1 0 1 1 1 1 1 1 2 3 1 1 1
+CO1 3 2 3 - - 1 1 1 - - - 2 3 - - 1

-CO2 3 1 1 1 1 1 1 1 1 1 1 2 1 1 2 1
+CO2 2 - - - - 1 1 1 - - - 2 - - - 1

-CO3 3 - - - - 1 2 1 1 1 1 2 1 1 2 1
+CO3 3 - - - - 1 1 1 - - - 2 - - - 1

-CO4 1 2 1 2 1 1 1 1 1 1 1 1 1 2 1 1
+CO4 3 - 2 1 - 2 1 1 - - - 1 2 - - 1

-CO5 1 2 1 2 1 1 1 1 1 1 1 1 1 2 1 1
+CO5 2 3 1 - - 1 1 1 - - - 1 2 - - 1

-CO6 1 - - - - 1 1 1 1 1 1 1 - 1 - 1
+CO6 1 1 - - - 1 1 1 - - - 1 - - - 1

+TINT -

-LIMITS, FITS, TOLERANCES AND GAUGES : Introduction, Limits, tolerance, tolerance build-up, compound tolerances, terminology for limits and fits, system of writing tolerance, Unilateral, Bi-lateral systems; Relation between tolerance and cost; types of fits, hole and shaft basis systems, standard limit systems-Indian standard system, interchangeability and selective assembly.
+LIMITS, FITS, TOLERANCES AND GAUGES: Introduction, Limits, tolerance, tolerance build-up, compound tolerances, terminology for limits and fits, system of writing tolerance, Unilateral, Bi-lateral systems; Relation between tolerance and cost; types of fits, hole and shaft basis systems, standard limit systems-Indian standard system, interchangeability and selective assembly.
 Taylor's principle - Design of go and No go gauges, plug, ring, snap, gap, taper, profile and position gauges.